Updated on 12/30/2022 with USB-C conflict information and additional multipoint pairing information.

 2. Determine which pairing process your device employs

 The process for pairing devices can vary.
-Sometimes, for example, it involves tapping a code into your phone or computer.
-Other times, you can just physically touch your phone to the device you want to pair it with (you'll see this option with phones and devices that have NFC, or Near Field Communications, as a feature.
+Sometimes, it involves tapping a code into your phone or computer.
+Other times, you can physically touch your phone to the device you want to pair it with (you'll see this option with phones and devices that have NFC, or Near Field Communications, as a feature.
 It's commonly found on Android phones).

 If you’re not sure how to pair a device, refer to its user guide; you can usually find one by searching online.